AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/missing-or-altered-config-file.md

 * `app/etc/config.php.bak` — contains system-specific settings and is auto-generated during build if it does not exist
 * `app/etc/env.php.bak` — contains sensitive configuration data

-You can restore them using the ECE tools `backup:restore` command.
+You can restore them using the ECE-tools `backup:restore` command.

 The BAK files are a product of the deployment process.
 If you manually change a configuration file after the deployment, your changes are not reflected in the existing BAK files.